About the author

 Pay frequency requirements by state

-To avoid making payroll mistakes and finding yourself in hot water with regulators, know the different paycheck laws by state.
+To avoid making payroll mistakes and finding yourself in hot water with regulators, you need to know the different paycheck laws by state.

-Because there are pay frequency requirements by state, you'll need to be prepared to pay your workers at different intervals.
-For example, the paycheck calendar in California allows you to choose weekly, bi-weekly, semi-monthly, or monthly pay periods.
-Delaware's paycheck calendar only requires monthly payments.
+Because there are pay frequency requirements by state, you'll need to be prepared to pay your workers at different intervals if you’re working on a multi-state project.
+For example, the paycheck calendar in California allows you to choose weekly, bi-weekly, semi-monthly, or, in some cases, monthly pay periods.
+On the other hand, Delaware's paycheck calendar only requires monthly payments.

 Final paycheck laws by state

-The list below includes the final check laws by state to give you a quick reference for final checks.
+The list below includes the final paycheck laws by state to give you a quick reference for final checks.

-What are the final check laws by the state?
+What are the final paycheck laws by the state?

-There are different laws for final wages by state because each can create its own.
+There are different laws for final wages by state because each creates its own.
 Many states have no requirements for paying your worker's final wages, while some final paycheck laws by state are very strict.

 How does final pay work?